 Early Childhood and Elementary Education Dual Major (M)

 There are several aspects of our early childhood and elementary education department that are truly unique to CUW.
-In addition to the 120-credit requirement for public education majors, we’ve also reduced the credit load to 126 for the Lutheran Teacher Diploma or Christian Education Certification.
+In addition to the 121-credit requirement for public education majors, we have a variety of flexible options to increase marketability and prepare preservice educators to teach in multiple settings.
+Concordia offers a Lutheran Teacher Diploma for members of LCMS congregations who wish to teach in Lutheran schools and Christian Education Certification for members of other Christian churches who wish to teach in Christian schools.
+Along with your dual major in Early Childhood and Elementary Education, we also offer a variety of minors, concentrations, and certificates, including Adaptive Education, Special Education, and our Compassion Care Certificate, which includes work with our Compassion Care and Comfort Dogs.
 Thanks to our enhanced program, most students graduate in 3.5 to 4 years, and 99+ percent of them find jobs immediately.

 Our early childhood and elementary education program also offers you the opportunity to student teach internationally or outside of the immediate CUW geographical area.
-Another unique offering is our STREAMS of Living Water Content Integration Model—an initiative implemented to support Science, Technology, Reading/ELA, Engineering, Arts and Mathematics with a more hands-on approach to learning.
-Additionally, our students complete the Education Teacher Performance Assessment (edTPA, a Wisconsin licensure requirement) the semester before student teaching.
-This makes you more classroom-ready and lets you focus your full attention on growing as a new teacher while your score helps set goals for your continued improvement.
+Additionally, our students have field placements in area schools each semester before student teaching.
+This makes you more classroom-ready as you grow as a new teacher and feedback from your supervisors helps you set goals for continued improvement.

 If your calling is to change a student’s life from birth through 9th grade, our calling is to help get you there.